The cotorsion pair generated by the Gorenstein projective modules and $\lambda$-pure-injective modules: Preliminaries

+It is clear that each strongly $\mathcal C$-Gorenstein projective module is $\mathcal C$-Gorenstein projective.
+On the other hand, it is easy to see (cf.\ \cite[Lemma~4.1]{SarochStovicek}) that the direct sum of all the cycles in a complex $X$ of projective modules satisfying $\Z^n(X) \in {^\perp}\mathcal C$ is a strongly $\mathcal C$-Gorenstein projective module.
+Hence, each $\mathcal C$-Gorenstein projective is a direct summand of a~strongly $\mathcal C$-Gorenstein projective module.
+Moreover, if $\Proj\subseteq\mathcal C$, then $\GProj_{\mathcal C}$ is precisely the class of all direct summands of strongly $\mathcal C$-Gorenstein projective modules (since we know, e.g.\ by Theorem~\ref{t:CotPair}, that the class of $\mathcal C$-Gorenstein projective modules is closed under direct summands).

+Clearly, the Gorenstein projective modules are the $\Proj$-Gorenstein modules and the Ding-projective modules \cite[Definition 3.7]{Gillespie10} are the $\Flat$-Gorenstein modules.
+Other variations of the concept of Gorenstein projective module are $\mathcal C$-Gorenstein projective for a suitable class of modules $\mathcal C$ as well:

+\begin{proposition} \begin{enumerate} \item The projectively coresolved Gorenstein flat modules \cite[p.
+15]{SarochStovicek} are the $\langle \Flat \rangle$-Gorenstein projective modules, where $\langle \Flat \rangle$ denotes the smallest definable subcategory of $\Modr R$ (i.e., closed under pure submodules, products and direct limits) that contains $\Flat$.

-\item The complexes in $\Ac(\Ch(\Proj),{}^\top\AC)$, where $\AC$ is the class of \textit{absolutely clean} left modules (that is, the left modules in $\mathcal F^{\perp}$ where $\mathcal F$ is the class of all left modules having a projective resolution consisting of finitely generated projective left modules) are called \textit{$\AC$-acyclic}.
-The modules in $\Z(\Ac,(\Ch(\Proj),{}^\top\AC))$ are the \textit{Gorenstein AC-projective} modules, $\AGProj$.
+\item The Gorenstein AC-projective modules \cite[p.
+30]{BravoGillespieHovey} are the $\mathcal L$-Gorenstein projective modules, where $\mathcal L$ is the class of all level modules (a~module $L$ is \emph {level} if $\Tor_1^R(L,F) = 0$ for each left module $F$ with a~projective resolution consisting of finitely generated projectives). \end{enumerate} \end{proposition}